leangjia/blender_docs/manual/modeling/meshes/editing/retopology.rst

 Use Mesh Curvature
    Take the mesh curvature into account when remeshing.
 Preserve Paint Mask
-   Reprojects the :ref:`paint mask <sculpt-mask-menu>` onto the new mesh.
+   Reprojects the :ref:`Paint Mask <sculpt-mask-menu>` onto the new mesh.
 Smooth Normals
    Applies the :ref:`Smooth Normals <bpy.ops.object.shade_smooth>` operator to the resulting mesh.
 Modes